Surfer SEO Review - Is It the Best On-Page SEO Tool?

 Selecting your competition and applying changes willy-nilly can hurt your rankings (as you saw in one of my ranking screenshots in the beginning).
 Which is why I offer my Surfer SEO review bonus.

-So, if you don't want reinvent the wheel and prefer to follow an on-page SEO blueprint to better rankings, I recommend you give Surfer a test-run with their free trial today!
+So, if you don't want reinvent the wheel and prefer to follow an on-page blueprint to better rankings, I recommend you give Surfer a test-run with their free trial today!